-Expatriates are able to find just about everything they had back home at one or another of three supermarkets in the Ajijic, Lake Chapala area.
+Expatriates are able to find just about everything they had back home at one or another of several supermarkets in the Ajijic, Lake Chapala area.

 Superlake in San Antonio Tlayacapan is probably the most popular with Expats, but many also use El Torito in Ajijic and Soriana’s in Chapala.